 - Which trade shows or industry events do they attend?

 - How technically sophisticated are they?

 - What distribution channels do they use?

 - What’s their awareness stage?
-Do they already know your product and just aren’t motivated enough to buy?
-Do they know the end-result they want but not that your solution is capable of delivering it?
-Do they know that they have a problem, but have no idea how to solve it?
-Aren’t they even aware of the problem, and need to be educated of the fact that they have a tremendous opportunity for improvement?
+Do they already know your product and aren’t motivated enough to buy?
+Do they know their desired end result but not that your solution can deliver it?
+Do they know that they have a problem but have no idea how to solve it?
+Aren’t they even aware of the problem and need to be educated that they have a tremendous opportunity for improvement?

-As you can already see, there are hundreds of questions you could be asking, and it's impossible to provide an exhaustive list.
-That doesn't mean you should be answering all of these.
+As you can already see, there are hundreds of questions B2B companies could be asking, and it's impossible to provide an exhaustive list.
+That doesn't mean you should have an answer for all of these.

-Don't get stuck in generic templates which try to define your ideal customer in terms of broad demographic, psychographic and behavioral attributes.
+Don't get stuck in generic templates that define your ideal customer in terms of broad demographic, psychographic and behavioral attributes.
 These fill-in-the-blank customer profile templates are no basis for creating highly targeted lead lists.

 Get together as a team for a couple of hours and brainstorm which questions are relevant to your ideal customers.

 Want to get started with your own Ideal Customer Profile?